-When I retired from a 35-year career as wildlife biologist and ranger with the US Forest Service, I filled the time between hunting and fishing trips with storytelling.
+I retired from a long career as wildlife biologist and ranger with the Forest Service in 2010.
+I filled the time between hunting and fishing trips with storytelling.
 I entertain audiences with natural history, growing up, and Forest Service career stories at libraries, schools, and festivals.

-I’ve published five CDs, with several stories awarded Honors by Storytelling World Magazine.
-Since 2011, I’ve told stories about living off the land in Alaska, glaciers, and Alaska’s animals big and little on both Disney and Princess cruise lines, entertaining and informing audiences on over 25 cruises in Alaska.
+I’ve published five CDs, several of which listed for Honors by Storytelling World Magazine.
+Every summer, I tell stories about living off the land, glaciers, and Alaska’s animals big and small on both Disney and Princess cruises, entertaining and informing audiences on over 25 cruises in Alaska.

-Through stories, I teach others what I’ve learned over the years whether it’s about a small flower with an unusual name, about a know-it-all biologist who didn’t know it all, or real-life stories that demonstrate environmental principles.
+I teach others what I’ve learned whether it’s about a small flower with an unusual name, about a know-it-all biologist who didn’t know it all, or real-life stories that demonstrate environmental principles.
 I perform all over the country and make several trips to the “Lower 48” each year.
-Let me know what your interest is and we can work something out!

 Let me know of your interest.
 We can work something out!